datacentricdesign/iob22/code-practice/04-box-factory/04-box-factory.md

 # 04 Box Factory

-In this third code practice we will teach the computer how to .
+In this third assignment, we will teach the computer how to .

-The challenge we want to address in this code practice is repetition.
+The challenge we want to address in this assignment is repetition.
 Computers are particularly good at learning something once and repeating it many times.

 [TODO INTRO VIDEO]